Ryun1/sancho-docker-node/scripts/cc-manager/orchestrator/README.md

 3. `./check-orchestrator-utxos.sh`

-This gives an output to console showing the UTxOs controlled by the orchestrator address
+This gives an output to console showing the UTxOs controlled by the orchestrator address.
+This can be used to check weather step 2. executed correctly.
+The NFTs should be seen in the orchestrator's UTxOs, these can be identified via their policies.